-Red Beans and Rice could be described as a hearty comfort food, served with cornbread and topped with a bit of sliced peppers, make those jalapeños if you like some kick.
+This Vegan Red Beans and Rice recipe could be described as a hearty comfort food.
+Serve this vegetarian red beans and rice with with cornbread and topped with a bit of sliced peppers.
+You can make those peppers jalapeños if you like some kick.

 I’ve always thought that cooking bean-based recipes from dried beans would be such a hassle.
 I’ve learned over the last couple of years that nothing could be further from the truth.
 It does take a little preparation, but it’s not as if it requires that much time.
 And that’s where the hassle part of most projects come in to play anyway.

 That’s one reason I love vegetarian red beans and rice recipes.
 It provides lots of opportunities to try out my bean skills!

 What I love about using dried beans is the control.
 (Yes, I can be a control freak, but only about beans and canned goods stacked neatly in the pantry…everything else is up for grabs).
 Here’s my problem with canned beans; too much salt for my taste.
 Well, there’s also the hassle of recycling the cans.

 The trick to make red beans and rice vegan is not the beans, however.
 For me, it was using TVP, otherwise known as textured vegetable protein.
 However, you can use veggie meat crumbles instead.

 Red beans are different than kidney beans.
 Small red beans are what you’re looking for in this recipe and are easily found in the dried beans section.
 I love this resource for learning more about the different types of beans.

 You can used canned or dried red beans and this recipe will work just fine.
 But if salt is on your radar screen, either buy low sodium canned red beans or buy a bag of dried beans and make this red beans and rice vegetarian recipe from scratch!